tanuu2905/tanuu2905/README.md

  - 🔭 I’m currently working on a Platform Project Letsdosomething

-- 🌱 I’m currently learning python and php
+- 🌱 I’m currently learning javascript

 - 👨‍💻 All of my projects are available at [github.com/tanuu2905/](github.com/tanuu2905)